jorsaland/pokerpy/README.md

 # PokerPy
-Logic regarding betting round actions constraints and players leaving by folding are developed, as well as BettingRound context manager.
+Logic is developed to make betting round last until there are no more aggressive actions to respond.